ballerupgis/SeMaWi/README.md

 Then you can stop and remove that container, and run another one, mounting these elements from the host.

-If you have access to the SeMaWi source, the `LocalSettings.php`, `php.ini`, and logo file are provided for you to copy over in the `mutables` folder.
+If you have access to the SeMaWi source, these files are provided for you to copy over in the `mutables` folder.

 In the docker host, you should be able to access the SeMaWi container now through your browser, with an address like